Home Business Schemes in Singapore

 1. Home Based Small Scale Business Scheme

-As the name implies, this Home-Based Small Scale Business Scheme is meant for those who want to generate side incomes via small-scale business, for example baking, beauty services, sewing services, and tutor services.
-While a business licence for a Home-Based Small Scale Business is not a requirement for business owners, they need to follow the HDB guidelines.
+As the name implies, this Home-Based Small Scale Business Scheme is meant for those who want to generate side incomes via small-scale business, for example, baking, beauty services, sewing services, and tutor services.
+While a business license for a Home-Based Small Scale Business is not a requirement for business owners, they need to follow the HDB guidelines.

-The rule of thumb is the home based business cannot cause any adverse changes to your residing neighbourhood (here refers to the HDB flat).
+The rule of thumb is the home-based business cannot cause any adverse changes to your residing neighborhood (here refers to the HDB flat).

-- Business owners cannot commercialise their FDB flats, which means you cannot turn your home into a physical shop or commercial unit at HDB flat.
-In relation to this, business owners cannot use HDB address as their business address; they cannot put up commercial signboard/advertisement (both offline and online) for their business at HDB flat; and they cannot use heavy machinery.
+- Business owners cannot commercialise their FDB flats.
+Because of this, you cannot turn your home into a physical shop or commercial unit at HDB flat.
+In relation to this, business owners cannot use HDB address as their business address; they cannot put up commercial signboard/advertisement (both offline and online) for their business at HDB flat, and they cannot use heavy machinery.

 - The business cannot bring in excessive foot traffic to HDB flats.
 The purpose behind such prohibition is to make sure the HDB flat remains as a quiet and peaceful residential area, not a buzzing commercial property.
-This requirement has spelt an end to the possibility of turning HDB flat into a tuition centre (though tutor services are allowed but only limited to three students at a time)
+Following this rule, there is the possibility of turning HDB flat into a tuition centre (though tutor services are allowed but only limited to three students at a time)